-It's that time of year again...
-IAML UK & Ireland's Annual Study Weekend will be starting this Friday (7th April) in Exeter, and running until Sunday.
-As usual there's a range of subjects to suit all music librarian tastes from the impact of music on everyday life to the extreme cataloguers of the Gerald Coke Handel Collection, learn more about RDA, visit a variety of libraries, learn how to brush up your CV skills, and chat to some of the friendliest librarians in the country.
-Lots more information can be found here.
+It’s that time of year again… IAML UK & Ireland’s Annual Study Weekend will be starting this Friday (7th April) in Exeter, and running until Sunday.
+As usual there’s a range of subjects to suit all music librarian tastes from the impact of music on everyday life to the extreme cataloguers of the Gerald Coke Handel Collection, learn more about RDA, visit a variety of libraries, learn how to brush up your CV skills, and chat to some of the friendliest librarians in the country.
+Lots more information can be found in the draft programme.

 For anyone who is attending the ASW, why not write a few words about what you enjoyed about it?
 And become the latest star of this blog or the newsletter!
 For more information contact Margaret.
 I won’t be at the ASW, so I, along with other non-attendees would love to hear all about it.